Inani Securities (BOM:531672) E10: ₹1.25 (As of Mar. 2026)

 Inani Securities Business Description

 Inani Securities Ltd is engaged in the capital market business sector.
 The company offers information analysis and research covering Indian businesses, financial markets, and institutional clients.
 The company also focuses on equity, depository participant services, portfolio management services, distribution of mutual funds, and bonds.
-Geographically, the company operates only in the Indian market which is there only business segment.
+Geographically, the company operates only in the Indian market, which is its only segment.
+The company generates key revenue from the Brokerage Income.